FeanorTheElf/fheanor/examples/bfv_impl_v2/Readme.md

-# Implementing BFV using HE-Ring, version 2
+# Implementing BFV using Fheanor, version 2

 In this example, we will again implement the BFV scheme, but this time aiming for good performance.
 Perhaps unsurprisingly, the result will look quite similar to [`crate::bfv`] - the main difference is that [`crate::bfv`] is defined more generically, and allows more configuration and different parameters.